shariq1989/receipt-catcher/README.md

 <img src="https://github.com/shariq1989/receipt-catcher/blob/main/readme/cicd.png" width="400" alt="cicd.png">

 ### Continuous Delivery (5 points)
-1. We have a Continuous Delivery systsm running.
+1. We have a Continuous Delivery system running.
 2. When the build is "green", the CD system deploys our software to production environment ("Production");
 3. when the build is "red", the CD doesn't alter Production.
 4. The CD system executes additional tests of our software in Production to ensure Production is up and running successfully after deployment.